chriskopacz/c_test/README.md

 # c_test

-# test code for various problems being worked on
+test code for various problems/projects being worked on

-# no specific purpose for this code, just trying out various things
+no specific purpose for this code, just trying out various things